AlessandroMarcellettiUnicam1/Execution-script-REST-WEB3/README.md

 	5. ("ipconfig" and get the IPv4 address, change the "DEFAULT" values in "sh default.sh").
 	6. Start the API (above) and IPFS (above)
 	7. Run Smart contract deployment (above)
 	8. Execucute generateJSONs.js and the main.js one time (there will be errors, it's okay).
-Following that, terminate the API with CTRL+C. Now, reload the databases in MongoDBCompass (View -> Reload data), copy the database model _id (ChorChain -> Model) into the "modelID" in generateJSONs.js
+Following that, terminate the API with CTRL+c.
+Now, reload the databases in MongoDBCompass (View -> Reload data), copy the database model _id (ChorChain -> Model) into the "const modelID" in \Evaluation Tool\generateJSONs.js
 	9. Execute again the API with "python3 api.py".
-Run generateJSONs.js and the main.js.
+Run \Evaluation Tool\generateJSONs.js and the \Evaluation Tool\main.js.
 All bueno!

 Python tests (tested in PowerShell):
-	1. If you have the API opened, close it (CTRL+C).
+	1. If you have the API opened, close it (CTRL+c).
 	2. Inside \CONFETTY run:
 		2.1 "python auto.py -t1"
 		2.2 "python auto.py -t2"
 		2.3 "python auto.py -t3"
+		2.4 "python auto.py -t4"
+		2.5 "python auto.py -t5"
 	Following the execution of the scripts, PowerShell crashes:D